posmlab/getting-started/index.md

 <details open>
 <summary markdown='span'>Introduction to the physics of ultra-fast elastic movements (expand/collapse)</summary>

+With the logistics out of the way, let's dig into the research topics we study!
 Below is a step-by-step guide to getting acquainted with the research we do in posmlab.

 ### Common steps for all students